FOR THOSE WHO MAKE THE WORLD™

 Nicolas is a Brooklyn-based artist, so he said this project is particularly powerful as it gives him the chance to draw attention to climate change while creating beauty in his backyard.

-Birds on Broadway is an eight-month exhibition that will debut in Manhattan in May 2019.
+Birds on Broadway is an eight-month exhibition that debuted in Manhattan in May 2019.

 Stanley Black & Decker supports Nicolas in his commitment to inspire makers, creators and innovators to thrive in a changing world as well as create a more sustainable world.